khammami/codelabs-enetcom-md/README.md

 # Codelabs for Enet'Com practicals

+>[!CAUTION]
+>
+> This repository is under active development, meaning many features are experimental and subject to change.
+While direct pushes to the main branch are possible, it's important to note that these changes haven't undergone thorough validation through a pull request process.

 ## Workflows

 ![A diagra than explain the workflows and how they're dispated between repositories and Google document](assets/enectcom-codelabs_workflows_v1.png)